-The Pytalovo Specialized Orphanage houses children who are deaf or have hearing impairments of varying degrees that warrant specialized approaches with regard to their education and development.
-The RCWS provided the orphanage with equipment for the Music Therapy and Movement Rooms.
-Music classes allow the children to improve their speech and pronunciation, spark their motivation to study and offer corrective education and development.
+The Pytalovo Specialized Orphanage currently houses 57 children, ages 4 to 19, who are deaf or have hearing impairments of varying degrees that warrant specialized approaches with regard to their education and development.
+The RCWS has supported the orphanage since 2006, sponsoring the specialized equipment to improve children's education, their speech and pronunciation, spark their motivation to study and offer corrective education and development.

 The Pushkinogorodsky Orphanage is the only institution in the Pskov region that offers treatment to children who have been exposed to tuberculosis.